 Rushing blocking: If the fabric is still even slightly damp when you remove the pins, it can spring back to its old shape.
 Give it the full 24–48 hours.

-For more on planning your project before you start — including how much fabric to buy and how many skeins to order — use the [cross stitch calculator](/cross-stitch-calculator).
-Our [cost guide](/blog/cross-stitch-project-cost) includes professional framing price ranges by piece size.
-And if you're new to the craft, our [beginner's guide](/blog/cross-stitch-for-beginners) covers the full process from first stitch to finished piece.
+For more on planning your project before you start, including how much fabric to buy and how many skeins to order, use the cross stitch calculator.
+Our cost guide includes professional framing price ranges by piece size.
+And if you're new to the craft, our beginner's guide covers the full process from first stitch to finished piece.

 Have questions about how the calculator works or how the formulas were developed?
 Our About page explains the methodology behind the estimates.